AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 from the soul; the purgating punishment will heal and cure.

-Alexander, Bishop of Jerusalem, wrote to Origen on the death of Clement, says Eusebius, \"for we know these blessed fathers who have gone before us and with whom we shall shortly be, I mean Pantaenus, truly blessed and my master; and the sacred Clement, who was my master and profitable to me.\"
+Alexander, Bishop of Jerusalem, wrote to Origen on the death of Clement, says Eusebius, "for we know these blessed fathers who have gone before us and with whom we shall shortly be, I mean Pantaenus, truly blessed and my master; and the sacred Clement, who was my master and profitable to me."

 This passage would indicate the fraternity of feeling between these three and seems to show that there was no suspicion of the heresy of the